Babitayadav12/sql_coding/README.md

 # sql_coding
-We are creating this repository for sql practice.
+We are creating this repository for sql practice and python as well.